 If you were hoping for coworking spaces in Cebu City, you’re in luck!
 There are quite a few including ASPACE, which offers a variety of areas to work, laid-back lounges, and rooftop gardens.

 As for cafes, there could be a whole guide on coffee shops in Cebu!
 Whether you’re looking for a cosy atmosphere or an island view, there’s a spot for everyone to sip a coffee and work.
 The Workplace Cafe is a great one to get started with, set up specifically for remote workers.

 Accommodation in Cebu City

 You can find affordable accommodation and fellow foreigners all over Cebu City and public transportation makes it easy to get around.
 Banilad is located just outside of the city and has an even more comfortable cost of living.

-Not only is Airbnb a useful place to look for a short or long-term rental, but there are a variety of Facebook pages like this one where you can find rentals.
+Not only is Airbnb a useful place to look for a short or long-term rental, but there are a variety of Facebook pages like ‘Renting in Cebu’ where you can find accommodation.

 Because Cebu has accommodation throughout the city, staying a few nights to decide what area you prefer is always a good option.
 Airbnb is widely used in Cebu so you’ll have no trouble finding short-term accommodation.